mautic/grav-plugin-login-oauth2-auth0/README.md

 **Enable the plugin and follow on-screen instructions.**

 ## Credits
-*This module wasn't written entirely from scratch.
+This module wasn't written entirely from scratch.
 This is largely based on https://github.com/trilbymedia/grav-plugin-login-oauth2-slack .
-All credits to the original authors.*
+All credits to the original authors.

 ## To Do

-- [ ] Let the future pan out by itself.
+- [ ] Nothing yet.